eduardomp/system-design-saas/README.md

 ### Thumbnail Service

-This service is responsible to create a thumbnail for every uploaded image, decreasing the resolution and applying a watermark.
+This service is responsible to create and manage a thumbnail for every uploaded image, decreasing the resolution, applying a watermark and serving the link to that thumbnail.

 ### Jobs Service